 JOINT BASE LANGLEY-EUSTIS, Va. —Col. Ray Alves flew F-16s over Bosnia, Kosovo and Iraq.
-But since then, he has trained to "fly" Now he "flies" remotely piloted aircraft. from his post here with Air Combat Command. // he transitioned into flying MQ-1s not long ago, but now he's just advising ACC staff on drone programs.
-He doesn't really fly all that much with the new staff post - the last time was sometime in 2012//OP
+But since then, he has trained to "fly" remotely piloted aircraft.

-"There's no difference differentbetween what I wanted to do in an F-16 [versus] what I wanted to do in an MQ-1 when it came time to prosecute a target," he said.
+"There's no difference between what I wanted to do in an F-16 [versus] what I wanted to do in an MQ-1 when it came time to prosecute a target," he said.

-The guys RPA pilots like Alves, who are known throughout the Air Force as the airmen who "play on video game consoles," are starting to make their way to the cool(er) kids' table.
+RPA pilots like Alves, known throughout the Air Force as the airmen who "play on video game consoles," are starting to make their way to the cool(er) kids' table.

-After The perception of remotely piloted aircraft pilots has had some dynamic shift over theyears of — wrestling with the term "real pilots" and still pushing for a medal to recognize their work, these pilots are seeing a cultural shift.
-Part of the reason is or if their work deserves medal recognition — but pushing some of theformer manned pilots of manned aircraft like Alves are who are older through the ranks and cross-training them into the RPA world might be what's changing the conversation, said Col. Ray Alves, a UAV pilot who works on staff for Air Combat Command.
+After years of wrestling with the term "real pilots" and still pushing for a medal to recognize their work, these pilots are seeing a cultural shift.
+Part of the reason is former pilots of manned aircraft like Alves are cross-training into the RPA world.

 "When I sit down with my former colleagues who are still flying fighters ... they don't ... sneer at me," Alves told reporters Nov.
 17. He now advises the MQ-1 program for Air Combat Command here.

-As of last December, there were more than 1,360 drone pilots operating almost 65 combat air patrols, falling short of the projected 1,650 pilots needed to oversee such a high demand of CAPs by fiscal 2017, according to a Government Accountability Office GAOreport released in April.
+As of last December, there were more than 1,360 drone pilots operating almost 65 combat air patrols, falling short of the projected 1,650 pilots needed by fiscal 2017, according to a Government Accountability Office report released in April.

-But a Brookings Institution report published in last August 2013 THIS IS AUG.
-2013?//YES//OP for the Brookings Institution by Air Force Col. Brad Hoagland, who served as the director of operations for the White House Military Office, had some units rethink their strategy for not only bringing in more pilots, but bringing in more experienced pilots.
+But a Brookings Institution report published in August 2013 by Air Force Col. Brad Hoagland, who served as the director of operations for the White House Military Office, had some units rethink their strategy for not only bringing in more pilots, but bringing in more experienced pilots.

 The Air National Guard's 178th Fighter Wing, for example, recruited experienced manned pilots, which saved the unit "both time and money," Col. Bryan Davis, commander of the wing's 178th Reconnaissance Group, told the Dayton Daily News in Ohio last year.

 During the Nov.
-17 briefing, Alves, who flew F-16s over Bosnia, Kosovo and Iraq, sat next to fellow pilot Col. Kyle Robinson, a former B-1 and F-15 pilot now at the Pentagon directing an Air Force strategic studies group.
-Both wore sat adorned with their bomber jackets overtop of their flight suits during the briefing.
+17 briefing, Alves sat next to Col. Kyle Robinson, a former B-1 and F-15 pilot now at the Pentagon directing an Air Force strategic studies group.
+Both wore their bomber jackets overt their flight suits during the briefing.

-A lot of what fighters and bombers do "Because of a lot of what they do, flying the fighters, bombers, whatever, it relies on what's being done with the Predators and Reapers," Robinson said.
+A lot of what fighters and bombers do "relies on what's being done with the Predators and Reapers," Robinson said.

 The culture shift also comes in lock step as technology advances, Robinson said.